Algorismo222/Regression_CNN_Model/README.md

 # Regression_CNN_Model

+The script can be used under the MIT licence model and uses only open source tools like Python, related ML libraries and open source code editor (VisualStudioCode).

 This is a simple implementation of a convolutional neural network CNN for evaluation of a scalar field (with n elements) and one single output parameter.
 The network relies on supervised learning with training data